 Personal Finance addresses everyday questions and decisions that affect your earning and spending.
 All this ultimately determines how much you save.

 Investing is what you do with those savings.
 I’ll help you here: smart investing for beginners.

 I also recommend books because there are a lot of bad books from people who seem to confuse investing with speculating (gambling).
 After a course or two here you’ll clearly understand the difference and be able to spot the books to avoid yourself.

-The courses link in the main menu takes you to the other side of my website that is called Financing Life Academy.
+The courses link in the main menu takes you to the other side of my website which is called Financing Life Academy.

 For Personal Finance, the introductory course I recommend is called Financing Life by Professor Bartlett.
 It’s listed under Free courses, and you can watch an introductory video, and look at the curriculum.
 One of the things that I want you to learn there is about net worth, and that lesson is available to preview.

 Net Worth is essentially all that you own that could be easily sold, minus any debt that you might owe.
 So if this line represents your lifetime, and your first job is here, a simple view of your net wealth would look something like this—with an accumulation phase followed by a retirement phase.

 Avoiding 1% per year from unnecessary costs is typically worth hundreds of thousands of dollars.
 Learn how the returns for smart investors are typically 5% higher (footnote) and literally worth a fortune!
 There is huge value to these investors that learn common sense investing.